 America’s criminal justice system is in desperate need of reform—across all parts of the system.
 Only with a comprehensive approach that addresses policing, sentencing, and prisons can we hope to increase safety, reduce costs and crimes rates, and make progress toward racial justice.
-People For the American Way and PFAW’s African American Ministers In Action are concerned about “back-end” approaches like the Senate’s CORRECTIONS Act that look only to the prison system and do a poor job, if anything at all, on rehabilitative programming.
-PFAW and AAMIA were among sixty organizations that recently outlined their concerns with the Senate legislation.
+People For the American Way and PFAW’s African American Ministers In Action are concerned about “back-end” approaches like the Senate’s CORRECTIONS Act and the House’s Prison Reform and Redemption Act that look only to the prison system and do a poor job, if anything at all, on rehabilitative programming.
+PFAW and AAMIA are among more than sixty organizations that have shared these concerns with members of Congress.
 Our March 23 Senate letter follows below and is available, with signers and endnotes, here.
-Click to view a similar letter of concern about the House’s Prison Reform and Redemption Act.
+Click here to view the April 25 House letter.

 Dear Leader McConnell and Leader Schumer: